Palusami: Unveiling the History and Recipe of Kiribati’s National Dish

 Traditional cooking methods are still widely used in Kiribati.
 Earth ovens, known as umw, are often employed for large gatherings and celebrations.
 Food is wrapped in banana leaves and cooked slowly over hot stones—an age-old technique that imparts a unique flavor to the dishes.

-Kiribati cuisine is a testament to the island’s rich cultural heritage—a blend of simplicity, resourcefulness, and respect for nature.
+Kiribati cuisine is a testament to the island’s and the region of Micronesia rich cultural and heritage and cuisine.
+A blend of simplicity, resourcefulness, and respect for nature.
 Whether it’s the comforting Palusami or the fresh flavors of their seafood dishes, each meal tells a story of tradition and community.

 Visit the homepage, download our app, or check out our Help Center to get started.